metabrainz/picard-docs/troubleshooting/troubleshooting.rst

 8. Close the log viewer, and close Picard.

-:index:`Getting Logs in Case of Crashes <troubleshooting; getting log for chashes>`
+:index:`Getting Logs in Case of Crashes <troubleshooting; getting log for crashes>`
 -----------------------------------------------------------------------------------

 In some cases the problem will cause Picard to crash and not allow you to access the resulting log from the log viewer.
-You can still generate a log output to attach to your report by starting Picard with the ``-d`` command line option from a command / terminal window and copying the information output to the terminal.
+You can still generate a log output to attach to your report by starting Picard with the ``--debug`` command line option from a command / terminal window and copying the log output information from the terminal.
 The steps to follow for each of the supported platforms are:

 Windows Systems
 +++++++++++++++